Hendrix-CS/csci150/index.md

 - Schedule an office hours appointment with an instructor.
 - You must bring the quiz and **completed homework assignment** from the corresponding module with you to the office hours appointment.
+It does not matter whether you already completed and turned in the homework before taking the quiz, or whether you complete it after realizing that you will need to retake the quiz; either way, you must bring it with you.
 - After going over the quiz and homework, if the instructor is satisfied that your understanding has improved, you may retake a different version of the same quiz.